com-480-data-visualization/Olympic1500/README.md

 > - Why is your approach original?
 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

+2 sport articles inspired us to develop this project:
+- “Changes in running biomechanics during the 2017 IAAF world championships men's 1500 m final”.
+This paper mentions kinematic and kinetic characteristics of middle-distance athletes.
+- “Women’s 1500m Time Analysis time analysis – 2017 IAAF World Championships".
+This paper includes graphs of position and mean speed per 100m in 2017 Women’s 1500m World Championships.

 ## Milestone 2 (26th April, 5pm)